 - Clonidine—usually the first medication tried to control tics, but may not be effective

-- Antipsychotics—To help control tics
+- Antipsychotics—to help control tics

-- Certain antidepressants known as selective seratonin reuptake inhibitors (SSRIs)—To manage related obsessive-compulsive habits
+- Antidepressants—to manage related obsessive-compulsive habits

-- Stimulants or medication used to treat high blood pressure—To manage symtoms related to ADD and ADHD
+- Stimulants or medication used to treat high blood pressure—to manage symtoms related to ADD and ADHD

 National Institute of Neurological Disorders and Stroke